wirednkod/papi-intro-tutorial/steps/3/README.md

 and contains in `entries` the "variable" `dot`, linked to the respective chain and metadata;

-> Note: the command `bunx papi add dot -n polkadot` is same if we used an rpc endpoint with the flag -w, meaning:
+> Note: the command `bunx papi add dot -n polkadot` is "same" if we used an RPC endpoint with the flag -w.
+"Same" should not be lightly taken into account.
+This is not entiredly correct.
+If the PAPI's entries are used instead of an RPC endpoint, then the metadata are downloaded in a more decentralized manner - instead of being downladed from 1 specific url.

 >
 > `$ bunx papi add -w wss://polkadot-collectives-rpc.polkadot.io dot`
 >